 A lambda expression is an unnamed method written in place of a delegate instance.
-The compiler immediately converts the lambda expression to one of the following:
+The compiler immediately converts the lambda expression to either:

-- A delegate instance. - An expression tree, of type Expression<TDelegate>, representing the code inside the lambda expression in a traversable object model.
-This allows the lambda expression to be interpreted later at runtime (we describe the process in Chapter 8 of C# 7.0 in a Nutshell).
+- · A delegate instance.

+- An expression tree, of type Expression

+TDelegate, representing the code inside the lambda expression in a traversable object model.
+This allows the lambda expression to be interpreted later at runtime (we describe the process in Chapter 8 of C# 6.0 in a Nutshell).